zwischenloesung/yapkg/README.md

 This is Yet-Another-PacKaGe-installer role for ansible.

-Why we do not use one of the existing?
+Why we do not use one of the existing roles?

 * For the first reason read the section "Promise" below.
 We need something reliable.
 * This role will be used by [maestro](https://github.com/inofix/maestro) and must follow the logic used there.
 (Of course, the role can be used without maestro..)